Understanding CEBA Loan Repayment Options

 1. Financial Experts: Consult financial professionals who specialize in business finances and debt management for tailored guidance.

-2. Licensed insolvency Trustees: An LIT is able to support you with more than just your CEBA debt, and can help you understand all debt relief options available to you.
+2. Licensed Insolvency Trustees: An LIT is able to support you with more than just your CEBA debt, and can help you understand all debt relief options available to you.

 3. Legal Advisors: If facing legal actions, legal advisors can provide insights into your rights and options.